fhiso/sources-and-citations/citation-elements.md

 *localisation set*, that *citation element* *should* be discarded.

-{.note} This can occur as the result of removing *invalid* *strings* from a previously non-empty *localisation set*.
+{.note} This can occur as the result of removing *invalid* *strings* from a previously non-empty *localisation set*, as explained in §4.2.

 ## Defining citation element terms